jxc136/Skill-Chalenges/brief/read_speed_brief.md

 > _Test Case Four_
 >  * Testing a string above 200 words but below 400: Ensuring a 300 word string takes 1 minute 30 seconds to read

-### For the purposes of avoiding unweildy code in this practice, tests for hours have been excluded, but they would be:

 > _Test Case Five_
 >  *  Testing a string with exactly 12000 words: Ensuring it takes exactly an hour to read

 > _Test Case Six_
->  *  Testing a string above 12000 words but below 24000, that is not a multiple of 200 : Test for a string that displays hours and minutes and seconds
+>  *  Testing a string above 12200 words but below 24000, that is not a multiple of 200 : Test for a string that displays hours and minutes and seconds

 > _Test Case Seven_
 >  *  Testing a string that is between 12000 and 12199 words: Test for a string that displays hours and seconds but not minutes